x-tools/xtools/docs/index.rst

 Welcome to XTools!
 ******************

-XTools is a suite of statistics tools for MediaWiki wikis, users, pages, and more.
+XTools is a suite of statistics tools for MediaWiki wikis, users, pages, and more, built on the `Symfony <https://symfony.com>`_ framework.
 It is in operation for Wikimedia wikis and can also be installed for any MediaWiki installation.

 **Quick links:**